juxt/yada/README.md

 It has the following features:

-* Standards-based, comprehensive HTTP coverage
+* Standards-based, comprehensive HTTP coverage (content negotiation, conditional requests, etc.)
-* Parameter coercion, automatic Swagger support
+* Parameter validation and coercion, automatic Swagger support
-* Async foundation based on [manifold](https://github.com/ztellman/manifold)
-* Protocol extensibility, extensible methods and mime-types
-* Built-in Swagger support
-* Many extensible security options
+* Rich extensibility (methods, mime-types, security and more)
-* Interceptor-chain design
+* Asynchronous, efficient interceptor-chain design built on [manifold](https://github.com/ztellman/manifold)
 * Excellent performance, suitable for heavy production workloads

 yada is a sibling library to [bidi](http://github.com/juxt/bidi) - whereas bidi is based on _routes as data_, yada is based on _resources as data_.